-The 1fs getstripe command can be used to display information that shows over which OSTs a file is distributed.
-For each OST, the index and UUID is displayed, along with the OST index and object ID for each stripe in the file.
+Use 1fs to print the index and UUID for each OST in the file system, along with the OST index and object ID for each stripe in the file.
 For directories, the default settings for files created in that directory are printed.